 In these paintings, layers of wax are painstakingly piled on top of acrylic washes, oil, and spray paints.
 Surface depth accumulates by weaving organic and geometric shapes, rendered in positive and negative form, through different levels.
 The final result is a thin sculpture with fragments of

 In these paintings, David explores the limits of the encaustic medium while balancing non-representational image and abstract space.
 His lyrical and constructivist approach engages delicate line-work, hard-edge geometric forms and graceful organic shapes.
 He works in successive layers of applied wax in a potentially endless process of revision and discovery.
 His colour palette uses cool pastels, warm earth tones and lamp blacks to articulate a hierarchical relationship between fore and aft.
-Urban culture is a dominant theme defined in these narrative pieces, with a hint of childish whimsy peaking through the layers.
+Urban culture is a dominant theme, with a hint of childish whimsy peaking through the layers.